Validation

 Effect on HTML

-If you provide a query- or field-level validator function then the wrapper <div>
+If you provide a query- or field-level validator function, the wrapper <div>

 or queryBuilder-invalid